Montgomery County and Bet Shemesh

 I am writing to you because I have seen a few news articles saying that your county was interested in becoming our twin city, and due to the exclusion of women in Bet Shemesh, has decided that they may not want to be our twin city.

 Bet Shemesh is a wonderful, warm city, filled with amazing people.
 Unfortunately, like any other place, it is not perfect.
-However, the reason that our story made it to the media attention is because this city means so much to us, and we are not ready to give up on it, or give in to extremism, and leave.
+However, the reason that our story made it to the media attention is that this city means so much to us, and we are not ready to give up on it, or give in to extremism, and leave.
 This is my city, and I will put up a fight to keep it, for the sake of us all.

 Bet Shemesh is a small example of a bigger picture.
 The bigger picture is extremism trying to take over, all over the country and the Middle East.
-Extremism of any kind is not a good thing, and must be stopped.
+Extremism of any kind is not a good thing and must be stopped.
 Rather than giving up on being our twin city, I think that you should be proud to be our twin city.
 You should be proud to be part of the people of this city who have made a change, who are doing everything possible to continue making a change, and who are an example for the rest of the country, the region, and the world.
 We are standing up to bullies.
 We are standing up to people who are doing something very wrong.
 By you being our twin city, you stand up to these bullies and extremists everywhere together with us.

 Deciding not to become our twin city because of a small group of bad people, in my opinion, gives into them.
-I hope that you reconsider your decision, and that we have a lot to look forward to in the future together.
+I hope that you reconsider your decision and that we have a lot to look forward to in the future together.

 All the best,